 or add a comment to the picture.

-The West Local starts around the north leg of the wye on the Rocky Flats Industrial Lead.
-It will soon back down the south leg on the right, and continue backing down the spur until it reaches the main track back at Rocky.
+The West Local heads around the north leg of the wye on the Rocky Spur.
+This will allow the train to back down the south leg of the wye and continue to back down the spur all the way to the mainline.

 Email Questions or Comments to the Webmaster